AstarVienna/irdb/METIS/docs/readme.rst

 Python notebooks
 ----------------

-These notebooks can be found in the METIS instrument package in ``docs/example_notebooks``.
+These notebooks can be found either:

+- [locally] in the METIS instrument package in ``docs/example_notebooks``, or
+- [download] in the <METIS/docs section of the IRDB Github repository <https://github.com/AstarVienna/irdb/tree/master/METIS/docs/example_notebooks>`_

 Introductory notebooks